There Be Mature Content Here

 Her lips are parted, like she’s gasping in surprise or is about to call out to me.
 One hand is grasping her skirt in a white knuckle grip.
 The other is pressed to her belly.
 Concern slices through me.
 Does food still turn her stomach?
 Has she been eating?

-Her gaze, though bright as she stares at me, look bruised.
+Her gaze, though bright as she stares at me, looks bruised.
 The delicate skin beneath her eyes are darker and inflamed.

 She blinks, breaking the insulated moment that we both shared, and takes a step toward me.